robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 - **HTTP Version** HTTP version, like HTTP v1.1
 - **Request Header** Contains metadata for the HTTP request message as kv pairs.
 For example, client or browser type, format supported by client, format of message body, cache settings, etc.
 - **Request Body** Message content or resource representation
+### What are the advantages of REST web services?
+- Easy learning curve, works on HTTP protocol.
+- Supports multiple technologies for data transfer such as text, xml, json, image, etc.
+- No contract defined between server and client, loosely coupled implementation.
+- Easily testable over the browser.
 ## Design Patterns
 ### Inversion of Control
 #### What is inversion of control, and how does it improve the design of code?